-1. Incorporate the Deaf into your ADA plan
+Incorporate the Deaf into Your ADA Plan

-Businesses that aren’t prepared to serve or employ the Deaf are not in compliance with ADA expectations but, more importantly, they are missing out on an opportunity to be leaders in a movement to embrace Deaf culture.
-So, an important first step is to review and revise your ADA plan to place a special emphasis on how the company addresses the Deaf Community.
-Just like addressing physical disabilities, the Deaf have a unique set of challenges that all companies should be aware of and should be taking steps to address as part of their response to the ADA requirements.
+Once they know this, the next important step is to review and revise their ADA plan to place a special emphasis on how the company will address the Deaf community.
+Similar to addressing physical disabilities, the Deaf have a unique set of challenges that all companies should be aware of and should be taking steps to address as part of their response to ADA requirements.

-2. Review Policies and Procedures
+Review Policies and Procedures

-US Department of Education studies have shown that implementing accommodations for the disabled is inexpensive and that the result of reaching out to the disabled pays significant benefits.
-In general, disabled employees were typically rated higher for performance, productivity, quality, and flexibility.
+US Department of Education studies have shown that implementing accommodations for the disabled is economical and that the result of reaching out to the disabled returns significant advantages.
+In general, disabled employees were typically ranked higher for performance, productivity, quality, and flexibility.

-4. Create a culture of acceptance
+Create a Culture of Acceptance

-If an organization is looking for inclusion and diversity, the best step they can take is to create an organizational culture of acceptance.
-This culture goes far beyond just seeking ADA compliance for the disabled and deaf, but seeks to develop an organization that addresses the full spectrum of diversity in individuals.
+If an organization is looking for inclusion and diversity, the greatest step they can take is to create an organizational culture of acceptance.
+This culture goes far beyond just seeking ADA compliance for the disabled and Deaf, but endeavors to develop an organization that addresses the full spectrum of diversity in individuals.